 Rule 30 Speeches 1.
 No one may address the Board without having previously obtained the permission of the Chairman.
 The Chairman may call a speaker to order if his or her remarks are not relevant to the subject under discussion.
 2. Representatives of the United Nations and the specialized agen- cies may participate without the right to vote, in the discussions of the Board and its subsidiary organs.
-3. Observers of Member States and of non-Member States may be invited by the Board to address it on matters under discussion.
-Observers of intergovernmental or international non-governmental organizations and other qualified persons may be invited by the Board to address it on matters within their competence.
-Any Member of the Board may take part in the work of subsidiary bodies to which it does not belong.
+Observers of Member States and of non-Member States may be invited by the Board to address it on matters under discussion.
+Observers of intergovernmental or international non- governmental organizations and other qualified persons may be invited by the Board to address it on matters within their competence.
+5. Any Member of the Board may take part in the work of sub- sidiary bodies to which it does not belong.
 In such cases, and in the absence of any contrary decision by the Board, it shall not have the right to vote.
 Rule 31 Order of speeches The Chairman shall call upon speakers in the order in which they signify their wish to speak.
-Rule 32 Time-limit on speeches The Board may limit the time to be allowed to each speaker.
+Rule 32 Time limit on speeches The Board may limit the time to be allowed to each speaker.
+Rule 33 Closing of list of speakers During the course of a debate the Chairman may announce the list of speakers and, with the consent of the Board, declare the list closed.
+He may, however, accord the right of reply to a Member if a speech delivered after the list has been declared closed makes this desirable.
+Rule 34 Texts of proposals At the request of any Member, supported by two other Members, discussion of any substantive motion, resolution or amendment shall be suspended until the text is circulated in the working languages to all Members present.